onderakacik/RE-ModernTCN/README.md

 4. Short-term forecasting tasks.

 We provide the short-term forecasting experiment coding in `./ModernTCN-short-term` and experiment scripts can be found under the folder `./scripts`.
-Please run the following command:
+To run the code on ETT, just run the following command:

 ```
 cd ./ModernTCN-short-term

-sh ./scripts/M4.sh
+sh ./scripts/ETT.sh
 ```

 5. Imputation tasks.